Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

 \subsubsection{Open book decomposition}

-An \emph{(abstract) open book decomposition} consists of a Riemann surface $\bar{\Sigma}$ with boundaries $\{C_j\}_{j\in J}$, and a self-diffeomorphism $\tau$ which is identity near the boundary.
-The $3$-manifold $Y$ is obtained by the following construction: at first, form the mapping torus Its boundary is the disjoint union of tori $\coprod_{j}C_j \times{S}^1 $.
-We then attach solid tori $\coprod_{j}{S}^1\times{D}^2$ to it, where the longitude is identified with the $C_j$-factor, and the meridian is identified with the ${S}^1$-factor.
-Note that there is a ${S}^1$-family of $\bar{\Sigma}$ in $Y$, and they are referred as the \emph{pages}.
-The cores of the attaching solid tori are called the \emph{bindings}.
+An \emph{(abstract) open book decomposition} consists of a Riemann surface $\bar{\Sigma}$ with boundaries $\{C_j\}_{j\in J}$, and a self-diffeomorphism $\tau$ which is the identity near the boundary.
+The map $\tau$ is called the \emph{monodromy} of the open book.
+The $3$-manifold $Y$ is obtained by the following construction.
+First, form the mapping torus Its boundary is the disjoint union of tori, $\coprod_{j}C_j \times{S}^1 $.
+Next, attach solid tori $\coprod_{j}{S}^1\times{D}^2$ to $\bar{\Sigma} \times_\tau{S}^1$, where the longitude is identified with the $C_j$-factor, and the meridian is identified with the ${S}^1$-factor.
+Note that there is an ${S}^1$-family of $\bar{\Sigma}$ in $Y$, and they are referred as the \emph{pages}.
+The cores of the attached solid tori are called the \emph{bindings}.

-In next subsection, the handle attaching will be described explicitly in terms of local coordinates.
+In the next section, the handle attaching will be described explicitly in terms of local coordinates.